redpanda-data/deployment-automation/azure/README.md

 - `vm_image`: Source image reference for the VMs (default: `Canonical.0001-com-ubuntu-server-focal.20_04-lts.latest`)
 - `admin_username`: Username for the local administrator on each VM (default: `adminpanda`)
 - `public_key`: Public Key file used for authentication (default: `~/.ssh/id_rsa.pub`)
+- `ha`: Whether to use a scale set to enable rack awareness (default: `false`).
+N.B.
+By default the Azure module uses an Azure Availability set to ensure that nodes do not have common failure points.
+Unfortunately with this approach you cannot introspect the fault domain for each instance and therefore we cannot enable rack awareness on Redpanda.
+With this option we can enable rack awareness in Redpanda (and this option will populate a rack attribute in the `hosts.ini`).

 Examples:
 - `terraform apply -var vm_sku=Standard_L8s_v2 -var vm_instances=3 -var client_vm_instances=2 -auto-approve`